laravel/docs/processes.md

 return $result->output();
 ```

-Of course, the `Illuminate\Contracts\Console\Process\ProcessResult` instance returned by the `run` method offers a variety of helpful methods that may be used to inspect the process result:
+Of course, the `Illuminate\Contracts\Process\ProcessResult` instance returned by the `run` method offers a variety of helpful methods that may be used to inspect the process result:

 ```php
 $result = Process::run('ls -la');